Are you having problems with your telephone, mobile and internet services?

 Application for assistance should:

-a) Be submitted on the application for assistance form (form 2), which is also available at the NTRC office in Kingstown or downloaded here.
+a) Be submitted on the application for assistance form (form 2), which is also available at the NTRC office in Kingstown or downloaded by clicking the button below.

 b) Be filed in triplicate with one copy being addressed to the NTRC, the second copy to ECTEL, St. Lucia, and the third copy to the other party involved in the dispute.